Bawaal

 Bawaal is a 2023 Indian Hindi-language adventure romantic drama film directed by Nitesh Tiwari, and produced by Sajid Nadiadwala and Ashwiny Iyer Tiwari under Nadiadwala Grandson Entertainment and Earthsky Pictures.
 It stars Varun Dhawan and Janhvi Kapoor as a troubled married couple.

 Filming took place in multiple countries from April to August 2022.
 Initially scheduled for a theatrical release, Bawaal had a streaming release on Amazon Prime Video on 21 July 2023.
 The film received mixed reviews from critics, with backlash mostly owing to Holocaust trivialization.
-Despite the backlash, in the 2023 Filmfare OTT Awards, this movie won multiple awards, including Best Actor in a Web Original Film and Best Actress in a Web Original Film for Dhawan and Kapoor, respectively.
+Despite the backlash, the film earned multiple nominations, including Best Actor in a Web Original Film and Best Actress in a Web Original Film for Dhawan and Kapoor, respectively, at the 2023 Filmfare OTT Awards.

 Plot

-Ajay Dixit is an image-conscious narcissist, who teaches history at a school in Lucknow.
-He hates his life of lies, despite the respect he is held in, thanks to his philosophical tendency to "fake it till you make it".
-He has grounded his beautiful epileptic wife Nisha, who is much more intelligent than him, since he does not want her seizures to ruin his reputation.
+Ajay Dixit is an image-conscious narcissist who teaches history at a school in Lucknow.
+Despite the respect he commands through his philosophical belief in "fake it till you make it", he despises the life of lies he has created.
+He has grounded his beautiful epileptic wife Nisha, who is considerably more intelligent than him, fearing that her seizures will damage his reputation.

-However, later, Ajay finds himself and his image in jeopardy when he slaps his student, Atul Raghuvanshi, in frustration over a doubt regarding World War II.
-Atul turns out to be the son of MLA Vishwas Raghuvanshi.
-Out of despair of wanting to escape the wrath of the MLA, Ajay decides to visit places across Europe he deems were important to World War II (inc. Anne Frank's house and Auschwitz).
-He takes Nisha along with him as his parents hope it could resolve their marital conflicts.
-This sets them on a journey that changes their entire perspectives and their views on interpersonal conflicts, as they cover both life and history lessons along the way.
+Ajay's carefully maintained image is threatened when, frustrated by Atul Raghuvanshi's question about World War II, he slaps the student.
+Atul is the son of MLA Vishwas Raghuvanshi, leaving Ajay fearful of the consequences.
+Desperate to escape the MLA's wrath, Ajay decides to travel across Europe to visit places he considers significant to World War II, including Anne Frank's house and Auschwitz.

+Ajay takes Nisha with him, as his parents hope the journey will help resolve their marital problems.
+As they travel, the couple encounter places and experiences that challenge their assumptions about history, life and their relationship.
+The journey ultimately changes their perspectives and their approach to interpersonal conflicts, while providing them with lessons drawn from both history and life.